-When there are several buildings, wind measurement should take place separately for each building (e.g. with additional KNX W wind sensors), as, depending on the positions of the buildings in relation to one another, different wind speeds may occur.
+Depending on the location, it may make sense to use an additional wind speed sensor from 5 or 6 façades.
+When there are several buildings, wind measurement should take place separately for each building, as, depending on the positions of the buildings in relation to one another, different wind speeds may occur.

 5.12.
-Shade settings
+Shade settings (Windancer KNX-GPS)

-The weather station calculates the direction (azimuth) and altitude (elevation) of the sun from current time data and position.
+The weather station model with GPS receiver calculates the direction (azimuth) and altitude (elevation) of the sun from current time data and position.
 Sending the sun position is purely informative.

+Sun position Do not send

+send periodically

-Sun position Do not send send periodically send if there is a changesend on change and periodically
+send if there is a change

+send on change and periodically